There’s a common ditty in the remodeling industry that goes like this:

 While you may want all three (and maybe you’ve actually done that), there’s a certain amount of truth to the fact that you won’t likely get all three.
 I’m not saying this to be a mean girl, but because it’s the reality.

 I was reminded of this reality this morning when I received a funny email from a reader in Pasadena, California.
-He took exception to the prices in a recent Pardon Our Dust article.
+He took exception to the prices in a recent Pardon Our Dust article I wrote for the Los Angeles Times.
 He wrote:

 “Your July 6 article on bathroom makeovers gave me pause: $30,000 for the master bath, $14,000 for the kid’s bath . . .
 WOW!